• Skip to primary navigation

 Maria and I grew up in the same house, and as a result, we became particularly close.
 I guess you could say my childhood was a little like Full House – me, Mom, Dad, brother, sister, Uncle, Aunt, Grandmother, Grandfather, and two cousins, all under one roof!

-So I just want to express my gratitude to my older cousin for this great recipe!
+So, I want to thank my older cousin for this great recipe!

 Have lots of fun making these roasted vegetables with balsamic vinegar.
 I know you will love it!
 It truly is a great way to eat your veggies.